Hurmos/Hurmos-app/README.md

     2. Pricing until
     3. Skill level range
   * automated billing when accepting matches
 * Possiblitity to play different player-roles
   * profile of which roles you can represent
 * Low supply of player-roles
-  * Information about average waiting lines for each role
   * Discounted prices for games in very low demand roles
 * Critical amount of players in the beginning
   * Calendar integrated queuing, suitable for people with routines